 The Cisco Web and Email Content Security products can provide telemetry data back to Cisco and Talos to increase the efficacy of web categorization in the Web Security Appliance (WSA) and connecting IP reputation for the Email Security Appliance (ESA).

-The telemetry data is provided for the WSA/ESA on an 'opt-in' bases.
+The telemetry data is provided for the WSA and ESA on an 'opt-in' basis.

 The data is transmitted via binary encoded SSL encrypted packets.
 The attachments provided below will provide insight into the data, specific formatting and descriptions for the data that is being transmitted.
-WebBase Network Participation (WBNP) and SenderBase Network Participation (SBNP) data is not viewable in a direct log or file format, this data is transmitted in encrypted form and at no time is this data 'at rest'.
+WebBase Network Participation (WBNP) and SenderBase Network Participation (SBNP) data is not viewable in a direct log or file format.
+This data is transmitted in encrypted form.
+At no time is this data 'at rest'.

 Cisco recognizes the importance of maintaining your privacy, and does not collect or use personal or confidential information such as usernames and passphrases.
 Additionally, the file names and URL attributes that follow the hostname are obfuscated to ensure confidentiality.

 When it comes to decrypted HTTPS transactions, the SensorBase Network only receives the IP address, web reputation score, and URL category of the server name in the certificate.

 For complete information, please review the WSA User Guide for the version of AsyncOS for Web Security currently running on your appliance.
 Please see "The Cisco SensorBase Network" in the User Guide.